outsinre/outsinre.github.com/_posts/2015-10-02-codepage-iocharset.md

 # 2 Character

+Computers themselves do not understand printed text as a human would.
+For computers, every character of text is represented by a number.
+Traditionally, each set of numbers used to represent alphabets and characters (known as a coding system, encoding, or character set) was limited in size due to limitations in computer hardware.

 Windows/Linux kernel (display FAT NTFS filename) or application (read/write file content) must understand both the *character set* and *character encoding*.
 We usually take *character encoding* and *character set* for each other without clarification, for they always assume each other.

 ## 2.1 Character Set